General terms and conditions of sale Madame Brasserie and of the website

 The Customer is advised that they may, in any event, resort to conventional mediation, notably with the Consumer Mediation Commission or with existing sector-based mediation bodies or to any alternative dispute settlement method (conciliation, for example) in the event of any challenge.

 In the event of any dispute or challenge, the French courts alone will have jurisdiction and French laws alone will apply.
-Disputes arising with our customers registered in the Companies Register will be submitted to the Commercial Court of Paris.
+Disputes arising with our customers registered on the Trade and Companies Register (RCS) will be submitted to the Commercial Court of Paris.

 All of the above clauses will be respected in full by each party.